About Yakushima Island

 Because of the clear waters and surrounding coral reefs, Yakushima is an excellent place for diving and snorkeling.
 The cost of a dive tour is around 10,000 yen for half a day.
-You will need a diving licence (you will need to show it) for boat dives, but there are other options for beginners.
+You will need a diving license (you will need to show it) for boat dives, but there are other options for beginners.
 Contact YesYakushima to find out more.

 A great way to see Yakushima is by bike and you can circumnavigate the whole island in around 8 hours.
 A mountain bike costs 800 yen per day and can be hired Yakushima Youth Hostel in Miyanoura (a great place to stay too) and Yakushima South Village in Anbo.

 Yakushima Island Tourist Information

 There is a tourist centre five minutes walk from Miyanoura Port.
 The tourist office is within the Yakushima Environmental Cultural Center which is also a great place to learn more about the island.

 Address: 823-1 Miyanoura Environmental Cultural Village Center, Yakushima-cho, Kumagegun